FreeFellow vs Kaplan Schweser CFA Level I: Honest 2026 Comparison

 Honest about what we are not

 FreeFellow does not have video lectures.
 We say so.
-We do not pretend that 86 written lessons substitute for OnDemand video, and we direct candidates who need video to other providers.
-The compatibility-with-truth matters in candidate decision making.
+We don't pretend 102 written lessons substitute for OnDemand video, and we point candidates who need video to other providers.
+Telling you the truth about that should factor into your decision.

 What Each Costs Per Hour of Use

-This is a useful frame.
+Here's a useful frame.
 Cost per hour assumes 300 hours of total CFA Level I prep, the typical CFA Institute estimate.

 | Strategy | Total Cost | Cost per Hour |